benitomartin/copier-template/README.md

 ## Note

 If you clone this repository, make sure to delete the `README.md` file and keep the `README.md.jinja` file.
 The `README.md` is only for this Copier template repository itself, while `README.md.jinja` is the template that will generate the README for new projects.

+Also make sure you remove the `static` folder as it contains the image for the `README.md`